ultimape/garden/weeds/praetor-labs/project-proposals/2022/07/project-viril.md

 ### Opportunity

-We feel this highlights a need for large scale measuring of sperm health related factors, in particular for monitoring and targeting interventions to aid in recovery.
-It also shines a light on a need for gathering this kind of data to preempt this problem in future health crises.
+We feel this ***highlights a need for large scale measuring of sperm health related factors***, in particular for monitoring and targeting interventions to aid in recovery.
+It also shines a light on a need for ***gathering this kind of data to preempt this problem in future health crises***.
 Given the findings cited above, and [the role ACE related pathways play in fertility](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3821659/), it seems obvious to us that we need enhanced visibility around [the impact of this COVID on these pathways](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7778857/).

-Short of people volunteering to intentionally infect themselves to get accurate before-and-after data about sperm health, there is little that can be done to illuminate this space better than doing this kind of persistent widespread sampling on a continuous basis for large swaths of the population.
+Short of people volunteering to intentionally infect themselves to get accurate before-and-after data about sperm health, **there is little that can be done to illuminate this space better than doing this kind of persistent widespread sampling** on a continuous basis for large swaths of the population.

 Enabling more people to be involved with fertility related self-measurement, and accelerating contributions to our collective knowledge about these fertility concerns (and doing so at scale) is what we hope to achieve.